SonarSource/sonarqube-scan-action/README.md

 ## Have questions or feedback?

-To provide feedback (requesting a feature or reporting a bug) please post on the [SonarSource Community Forum](https://community.sonarsource.com/tags/c/help/sq/github-actions).
+To provide feedback (requesting a feature or reporting a bug) please post on the SonarSource Community Forum page for SonarQube [Server](https://community.sonarsource.com/tags/c/help/sq/github-actions) or [Cloud](https://community.sonarsource.com/tags/c/help/sc/9/github-actions).

 ## License